 Those who consume marijuana can experience muscle relaxation, tiredness, decreased alertness and sedation, all of which are similar to the effects of depressants

-Though derived from a different primary sources Opiates and Marijuana share similar effects.
+Though derived from different primary sources Opiates and Marijuana share similar effects.
 At times both substances leave the user feeling drowsy, sedated, euphoric, and lead to pain relief.
 However, there are prominent differences as well.
 The question of Marijuana being classified as into a different drug category such as a hallucinogen, stimulant, or depressant is still a prominent debate as well.
 Similar to Opiates and may even be questionable as a depressant, Marijuana shares common features associated with sedation.
-News Health Advisor states that, “ Those who consume marijuana can experience muscle relaxation, tiredness, decreased alertness and sedation, all of which are similar to the effects of depressants”.
+News Health Advisor states that “ Those who consume marijuana can experience muscle relaxation, tiredness, decreased alertness, and sedation, all of which are similar to the effects of depressants”.
 These effects are also similar to those who consume opiates and synthetic opioids.
 Unlike Opiates, Marijuana has hallucinogenic effects that can lead to distorted cognitive, emotional, and sensory perceptions.
 These distortions can create both negative and positive effects for the user.
 Some users experience anxiety, paranoia, and delusions depending on the amount of use and the strain.
 Common Marijuana strains which are high in hallucinogenic properties are those with large amounts of delta-9-tetrahydrocannabinol (THC) which is the psychoactive component.
-Similarly some of the effects of Marijuana may even have the stimulant properties of meth or cocaine.
+Similarly, some of the effects of Marijuana may even have the stimulant properties of meth or cocaine.
 The Sativa Strain of Marijuana, also associated with Hallucinogenic properties has been known to produce feelings similar to stimulant drugs.
-These similarities include relieving depression, and energetic effects.
+These similarities include relieving depression and energetic effects.
 With the abundance of diverse effects of Marijuana, the question of what category drug marijuana falls into becomes obviously confusing.
 The difference Indica, Sativa, and Hybrid strains of recent times have a wide variety of effects that contribute to this confusion.
 However, there appears to be the most commonality between the similarity of effects that are produced by Marijuana and Opiates because of the relaxing and sedating principle effects.